 - Taste and adjust flavor/sweetness as needed, adding more coconut yogurt or lemon juice for tang, maple syrup for sweetness, or vanilla for vanilla flavor.

 - Pour 2/3 filling into the crust (see photo) and tap a few times to release any air bubbles.
 Set aside.

-- To the remaining filling, add the matcha powder, starting with 1 1/2 tsp.
+- To the remaining filling, add the matcha powder, starting with the lesser end of the range (1 1/2 tsp as original recipe is written).
 Blend until creamy and smooth.
 Then taste and see if it needs more matcha.
 I found 1 1/2 to be the perfect amount, as too much can taste bitter.
 Add to the filling in a swirling motion.
 Then swirl a few times with a spoon or a chopstick to create more of a swirl.
 Tap on the counter to release any air bubbles.

 - Cover loosely with plastic wrap and freeze until set – about 3-4 hours depending on size of dish.
 When set, it will be firm to the touch.

 - To serve, set out of the freezer until slightly soft to the touch – about 15-20 minutes.
 Then slice with a hot knife for easier slicing.
 Top with a touch of coconut whipped cream and fresh berries, or enjoy as is!

 - Once this cheesecake has been frozen, it can be stored in the refrigerator up to 3 days, but it will become quite soft.
 For this reason, I recommend storing it in the freezer and setting out for 15-20 minutes before slicing/serving to enjoy the best texture.
 Store leftovers in the freezer up to 1 month or the refrigerator up to 3 days.